input-output-hk/marlowe-cardano/doc/marlowe/tutorials/marlowe-step-by-step.rst

 state of the contract, it immediately continues as ``cont``, but it issues a warning when the observation ``obs`` is false.
-It can be used to ensure that a property holds in any given point of the contract, since static analysis will fail if any execution causes an assert to be false.
+It can be used to ensure that a property holds in any given point of the contract, since static analysis will fail if any execution causes a warning.

 ..
 [1]
-   The presentation here is a simplification of the concrete implementation, in which transactions are associated with a slot interval during which it is valid to add them to the blockchain.The reason for this is that in general it is difficult to predict the precise slot in which a transaction will be accepted for inclusion on the blockchain; it is therefore more robust to specify an interval in
+   The presentation here is a simplification of the concrete implementation, in which transactions are associated with a slot interval during which it is valid to add them to the blockchain.
+The reason for this is that in general it is difficult to predict the precise slot in which a transaction will be accepted for inclusion on the blockchain; it is therefore more robust to specify an interval in